brandoshizzle/Flask/README.md

-# SOUNDprov
+# REACTion

-A free program designed for improv theatre audio technicians.
+A free program designed for improv theatre and usable anywhere you need sounds!

 ## Latest Release
 Current version: UNRELEASED